Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Introduction

 \section{Introduction}

-Persuasion is a quintessential form of communication in which one individual (the sender) pitches an idea, a product, a political candidate, or a point of view, to another individual (the receiver).
-Whether the receiver ultimately accepts that pitch\textemdash or is ``persuaded''\textemdash depends on the underlying truth (the state of world) but also importantly on the information the sender manages to communicate.
-In remarkable elegance and generality, \citet{kamenica/gentzkow:11} show how the sender should communicate information in such a setting, when she can perform \textit{any} (Blackwell) experiment \textit{instantaneously}, \textit{without any cost incurred} by her or by the receiver.
+Persuasion is a quintessential form of communication in which one individual (the sender) pitches an idea, a product, a political candidate, a point of view, or a course of action, to another individual (the receiver).
+Whether the receiver ultimately accepts that pitch---or is ``persuaded''---depends on the underlying truth (the state of the world) but importantly, also on the information the sender manages to communicate.
+In remarkable elegance and generality, \citet[henceforth KG]{kamenica/gentzkow:11} show how the sender should communicate information in such a setting, when she can perform \textit{any} (Blackwell) experiment \textit{instantaneously}, \textit{without any cost incurred} by her or by the receiver.
 This frictionlessness gives full commitment power to the sender, as she can publicly choose any experiment and reveal its outcome, all before the receiver can act.

 In practice, however, persuasion is rarely frictionless.
 Imagine a salesperson pitching a product to a potential buyer.
-The buyer has some interest in buying the product but requires some evidence that it matches his needs.
-To convince the buyer, the salesperson might demonstrate certain features of the product or marshal customer testimonies or sales records, any of which takes real time and effort.
+The buyer may have an interest in buying the product but requires some evidence that it matches his needs.
+To convince the buyer, the salesperson might demonstrate certain features of the product, or marshal customer testimonies and sales records, any of which takes real time and effort.
 Likewise, to process information, the buyer must pay attention, which is costly.
+Clearly, these features are present in other persuasion contexts, such as a prosecutor seeking to convince juries or a politician trying to persuade voters.